boonleng/blib-py/README.md

 This is a collection of some convenient functions, color schemes, etc. for convenient coding in the future.

-## Install Using the Python Package Installaer
+## Install Using the Python Package-Management System

 ```shell
 pip install blib-py